aws/aws-lc/BUILDING.md

 # Data Independent Timing on AArch64

+The functions described in this section are still experimental.

 The Data Independent Timing (DIT) flag on Arm64 processors, when enabled, ensures the following as per [Arm A-profile Architecture Registers